-Our audit was conducted for the purpose of forming an opinion on the North Dakota Soybean Council Operating Fund's financial statements.
-The Schedule of Contracts/Grants in Process and Schedule of Activities - Actual and Budget are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the North Dakota Soybean Council Operating Fund's financial statements.
+The Schedule of Activities - Actual and Budget is presented for the purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Contracts/Grants in Process and Schedule of Activities - Actual and Budget is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The Schedule of Activities - Actual and Budget is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Contracts/Grants in Process and Schedule of Activities - Actual and Budget is fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the Schedule of Activities - Actual and Budget is fairly stated, in all material respects, in relation to the financial statements as a whole.